BiaDd/cs3240project/README.md

 http://localhost:8000/accounts/login    - link to login, should redirect to homepage after login, can create new account (with google) or just login with admin http://localhost:8000/logout    - link to logout

+If you want to be able to login with http://localhost:8000, need to add http://localhost:8000 to the google credentials and admin page